 CHECK OUT SOME OF OUR MOST INFLUENTIAL PROGRAMS

-The Arkansas 529 Education Savings Plan is a simple, flexible way to save and invest for college – and save on your state income tax!
+The Arkansas Brighter Future 529 Plan is a simple, flexible way to save and invest for college – and save on your state income tax!

-Proudly offered by the office of Arkansas Treasurer of State Dennis Milligan, your savings into an Arkansas 529 Education Savings Plan can grow tax-deferred through a wide variety of investment options.
+Proudly offered by the office of Arkansas Treasurer of State Dennis Milligan, your savings into an Arkansas Brighter Future 529 Plan can grow tax-deferred through a wide variety of investment options.
 Later, the money can be withdrawn tax-free to pay for qualified education expenses like tuition, room and board, and supplies at nearly any two- or four-year college, university, vocational, or trade school.

-In 2018, Congress expanded the 529 provision to include tuition at public, private and parochial k-12 institutions, and Arkansas followed suit in 2019.
+In 2018, Congress expanded the 529 provision to include tuition at public, private and parochial k-12 institutions.
+In 2021, the 529 provision was again expanded to include apprenticeship program expenses and student loan repayments.

 Treasurer Milligan is passionate about financial education.
 The AR Finance AR Future program works to bring financial awareness and education across the state.